 For the months of April and October only, open burning of yard and garden waste on properties of 1 ac.
-(43,560 sq. ft.) or greater within Kamloops and Tk'emlúps te Secwépemc is allowed with a permit.
+(43,560 sq. ft.) or greater within Kamloops and Tk'emlúps te Secwépemc (TteS) is allowed with a permit.
+If you live on TteS land and require a permit, please contact the TteS office.

 Under the 2012 Airshed Management Plan, the City is committed to ensuring that open burning is a last resort approach and is undertaken correctly to minimize contaminant emissions.